 If a picture is worth a thousand words, then a video is worth even more.
 Videos can increase the impact of your nonprofit marketing efforts if strategic video creation techniques are applied.
-When done right, these videos can lead to huge success, and you can prove your marketing efforts are working with the advice given by Web Presence Ltd. You don’t always have to have a huge budget to make impactful and engaging nonprofit video marketing campaign.
+When done right, these videos can lead to huge success, and you can prove your marketing efforts are working with the advice given by Web Presence Ltd. You don’t always have to have a huge budget to make an impactful and engaging nonprofit video marketing campaign.
 At Typito, we are inspired by nonprofits who work to solve big problems even with limited resources.

 To figure out the various video creation techniques used by nonprofits, I have researched and analyzed several dozens of videos.
 This blog is a compilation of the essential learning I think will best serve you in your marketing campaigns.
 Here goes.